-Winter Skin Care Tips for Moisturized Radiant Skin
+4 Proven Winter Skin Care Tips for Moisturized Radiant Skin

-Dull, dry, even red cracked skin is unfortunately too often the end result.
+But these colder seasons come with their challenges and dull, dry, even red cracked skin is unfortunately too often the end result.

 1. Hydrate from the Inside Out

 Keep drinking plenty of water and also consider adding extra omega-3s that help replenish your skin lipid barrier and protect it against moisture loss.
-My favourite go-to is my breakfast Budha yogurt bowl where I add omega rich nuts such as walnuts, pumpkin seeds, hemp seeds and pre-soaked chia seeds.
-Top with banana slices & raspberries for an all around healthy and nutritious breakfast.

-2. Add a Humidifier to your Bedroom
+2. Add a Humidifier to Your Bedroom

 If you live in really dry, cold places with little humidity, add a humidifier in your room.
 This will help add moisture to your skin and assist in a better sleep which also benefits your skin.
-Like the age old saying goes, get your ‘beauty sleep’.

 3. Take ‘Warm’ not ‘Hot’ Showers or Baths